abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 Create a folder named `MultiLingualObjects` and create the following interfaces in its contents.

-We will use the `IObjectTranslation` interface to mark the translation of a multi-lingual entity.
+We will use the `IObjectTranslation` interface to mark the translation of a multi-lingual entity:

 ```csharp
 public interface IObjectTranslation